History of British nationality law: British Nationality Act 1948

 The Commonwealth Heads of Government decided in 1948 to embark on a major change in the law of nationality throughout the Commonwealth, following Canada's decision to enact its own citizenship law in 1946.
 Until then all Commonwealth countries, with the exception of the Irish Free State (see Irish nationality law), had a single nationality status: British subject status.
 It was decided at that conference that the United Kingdom and the self-governing dominions would each adopt separate national citizenships, but retain the common status of British subject.

-The British Nationality Act 1948 marked the first time that married British women gained independent nationality, regardless of the citizenship of their spouses.
+The British Nationality Act 1948 (11 & 12 Geo.
+6. c.
+56) marked the first time that married British women gained independent nationality, regardless of the citizenship of their spouses.
 It provided for a new status of Citizen of the United Kingdom and Colonies (CUKC), consisting of all those British subjects who had a close relationship (either through birth or descent) with the United Kingdom and its remaining colonies.
 Each other Commonwealth country did likewise, and also established its own citizenship (with the exception of Newfoundland which became part of Canada on 1 April 1949, Newfoundlanders hence becoming Canadian citizens).

 The Act also provided that British subjects could be known by the alternative title Commonwealth citizen.

 It was originally envisaged that all British subjects would get one (or more) of the national citizenships being drawn up under the Act, and that the remainder would be absorbed as CUKCs by the British Government.
 Until they acquired one or other of the national citizenships, these people continued to be British subjects without citizenship.
 However, some British subjects never became citizens of any Commonwealth country.